This collection was curated by an ASCCC OERI discipline lead. A comprehensive list of current discipline leads is available.

 Cons: The book is designed for a food production course and would need to be remixed to use in a cost control course.
 Ancillary resources not readily available.

-C-ID HOSP 130: Introduction to Food and Beverage Management
+Introduction to Food and Beverage Management (C-ID HOSP 130)

 Texts

-- Introduction to Food Production and Service; Introduction to Food Production and Service (Egan) – LibreTexts (CC BY 4.0)
+Introduction to Food Production and Service (Egan) – LibreTexts (CC BY 4.0)

-C-ID HOSP 140: Introduction to Hotel Management
+Introduction to Hotel Management (C-ID HOSP 140)

 Content

-Introduction to Tourism and Hospitality in BC (Westcott and Anderson), Accommodation Chapter; Introduction to Tourism and Hospitality in BC (Westcott and Anderson), Accommodation Chapter – LibreTexts (CC BY 4.0)
+Introduction to Tourism and Hospitality in BC (Westcott and Anderson), Accommodation Chapter – LibreTexts (CC BY 4.0)

 Pros: Provides an overview of lodging history, classifications, basic financials, operations, etc.